AdobeDocs/journey-optimizer.en/help/using/reports/reporting-configuration.md

     >
     >If you selected a dataset which is not event-type, you will not be able to proceed.

-Note that for web and In-app channels, you need to make sure the [dataset](../data/get-started-datasets.md) configured for data collection is also added to this reporting configuration.
-Otherwise, web and In-app data will not display in the content experiment reports.

-* Learn more on content experiment prerequisites for web channel in [this section](../web/web-prerequisites.md#experiment-prerequisites).

-* Learn more on In-app channel configuration in [this section](../in-app/inapp-configuration.md).

 <!--
 When building your campaign reports, you can now see the metrics corresponding to the field groups used in the datasets you added.
 Go to the **[!UICONTROL Objectives]** tab and select the metrics of your choice to better fine-tune your reports.
 [Learn more](content-experiment.md#objectives-global)